Michael Aspel: Career

 Aspel was featured on This Is Your Life in 1980.
 When host Eamonn Andrews died in 1987, he became presenter of the programme until its run ended in 2003.
 In 1993, Aspel began presenting the ITV supernatural programme Strange but True?, a series exploring supernatural phenomena and unexplained mysteries.
 The programme ran between 1993 and 1997.
 He presented a new version of the ITV game show Blockbusters for the BBC in 1997; Aspel presented 60 episodes in total.
 In 1993, Aspel became an Officer of the Order of the British Empire (OBE) "for services to broadcasting".
 He has also been voted TV Times and Variety Club Television Personality of the Year.
 He was also voted into the Royal Television Society Hall of Fame for outstanding services to television.

+Aspel also hosted all three editions of the ITV Telethon, in 1988, 1990 and 1992.

 Aspel presented BBC's Antiques Roadshow from 2000 until 2008; his last programme (recorded at Kentwell Hall, Suffolk) was shown on 30 March 2008, being a tribute to himself.
 In 2003, Aspel starred in a BBC Three spoof documentary, Sex, Lies & Michael Aspel, which claimed he had affairs with Pamela Anderson, Valerie Singleton and Angie Best, among others.
 Aspel guest hosted the topical quiz show Have I Got News for You on two occasions (October 2005 and November 2007).

 In 2006, he played the role of the narrator in the UK tour of Richard O'Brien's The Rocky Horror Show.
 During July and August 2008, Aspel filmed Evacuees Reunited, a five-part documentary series made by Leopard Films for ITV1, which aired from 15 to 19 December 2008.
 Along with 15 other wartime evacuees, he returned to the locations of his own youth, including his wartime home in Chard, Somerset.
 He was reunited with his childhood gang of evacuees at Forde Abbey, just outside the town.
 Later he caught up with his 96-year-old former school teacher, Audrey Guppy.

-In 2025, he appeared in an introductory feature for a BBC4 screening of The War Game.
+In 2025, he appeared in an introductory feature for a BBC Four screening of The War Game.